 Forty-five percent (45%) of a teacher's evaluation will be based on achievement of student learning outcomes defined by teacher-created SMART Goals that are aligned with both standardized and non-standardized measures.
-Teachers are required to develop one SMART goal related to student growth and development.
+Teachers are required to develop two SMART goals related to student growth and development.